Pranavsard/Stacklab-project/README.md

 See `contributing.md` for ways to get started.

-If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/AgweBryan/flutter_expense_tracker_app/issues).
+If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue]

-If you fixed a bug or implemented a new feature, please send a [pull request](https://github.com/AgweBryan/flutter_expense_tracker_app/pulls).
+If you fixed a bug or implemented a new feature, please send a [pull request](

-## Feedback

-If you have any feedback, please reach out to me at agwebryanmunakwa@gmail.com